 UW Neighborhood Northgate Clinic Faculty

-Laura-Mae Baldwin is Director of Research and a Professor of Family Medicine, an investigator at the UW Center for Health Workforce Studies and Rural Health Research Center, and a practicing family physician.
+Laura-Mae Baldwin is a member of our research section, a Professor of Family Medicine, an investigator at the UW Center for Health Workforce Studies and Rural Health Research Center, and a practicing family physician.
 For over a decade, Dr. Baldwin's research has largely been focused on racial/ethnic and rural-urban health disparities, cancer prevention and treatment, and perinatal health, all with an eye towards ensuring equitable access to high quality health services across U.S..
 She brings particular expertise in the use of large secondary databases to examine the quality and outcomes of clinical care.
 As co-director of the Community Outreach and Research Translation core for the UW Institute of Translational Health Sciences, Dr. Baldwin is developing an electronically linked practice-based research network throughout the WWAMI states.
 This has led Dr. Baldwin to a new research focus on disseminating effective health interventions into primary care practice.

 Jeanne Cawse-Lucas, MD, graduated from the University of Massachusetts Medical School and trained at the Swedish Cherry Hill Family Medicine residency.
 She enjoys women's health, integrative medicine, preventive medicine, and practice management and has been active in the state and local branches of the Academy of Family Physicians.
 Jeanne likes to cook (and eat!), cross-country ski, run, travel, and read good books.